-Chief financial officers (CFOs) are increasingly being asked to get involved in more diverse projects within their organisations, using their skills and experience to contribute to strategic growth.
-However, this creates various challenges for finance leaders, who need to use all the tools at their disposal to make sound decisions based upon quantitative evidence.
+Chief financial officers (CFOs) are increasingly being asked to get involved in more diverse projects within their organizations, using their skills and experience to contribute to strategic growth.
+This creates various challenges for finance leaders, who need to use all the tools at their disposal to make sound decisions based upon quantitative evidence.

-Investment in enterprise resource planning (ERP) solutions can make a difference for CFOs in this regard.
+Investment in enterprise resource planning (ERP) systems can make a difference for CFOs.
 Many businesses, from small to larger enterprises, already rely on ERP software to gain greater insight and exercise control over business operations.
 Yet many more are still to launch integrated solutions, citing fears over implementation, training and budgetary constraints, among other issues.

-As such, many CFOs are missing out on an array of potential efficiency, information accuracy and cost benefits.
-At the start of a new year, finance leaders should consider how ERP systems can add value to their organisation by making their job easier.
+As such, many CFOs are missing out on an array of potential efficiency, information accuracy, and cost benefits.
+At the start of a new year, finance leaders should consider how ERP systems can add value to their organization by making their job easier.

 Consolidating finance data, and using it to provide a real-time view of core business processes, can offer real value to CFOs as they aim to establish a solid foundation for growth.
 Opportunities for expansion are emerging across a variety of sectors as the recovery kicks into gear, but businesses need to get their house in order first.

 ERP solutions offer value by integrating data from across departments, or entire organizations, and automating key processes.
 For instance, ERP removes the need for invoice and order processing to be conducted manually, therefore freeing up the finance team to focus on alternative value-adding tasks.